ChrisSwinchatt/FunFS/ReadMe.md

 ---

 ## API Documentation

-Documentation for the public interfaces of every module is in the `doc/html` directory.
+Documentation for the pulic interfaces of every module is in the `doc/html` directory.
 This is automatically-generated HTML documentation pulled directly from source code but is quite detailed and neatly formatted.
 This can be viewed in the browser at `doc/html/index.html`.

 ---